 Time management gurus tell us to make lists.
 Don’t get me wrong I love lists, but sometimes I feel I’m just one list short of a whole book full of lists.

-Too many lists can just make the problem feel even more overwhelming – especially when you realise that you haven’t managed to even tick off half the boxes on the list and you’re so busy you have to put off making tomorrows list until the day after tomorrow.
+Too many lists make it worse – especially when you realize that you haven’t managed to tick off even half the boxes on the list.

-With so many of us feeling like we are just too busy it’s not surprising lots of us are looking for really useful time management tips that will change our lives.
+With so many of us feeling like we are just too busy it’s not surprising we are looking for ways to change.

-But sometimes when we put those tips into practice it can feel like we’re simply adding complication to complication, when what we do need is something very simple.
+But sometimes when we put time management tips into practice it can feel like we’re simply adding complication to complication, when what we do need is something very simple.

 Here’s the truth: no set of time management tips, or task management system is ever going to change your life.
 No matter what gurus and experts say.

 Since you are on a creative writing site I might hazard a guess that it is probably creative writing.
-I hate to say it but us creative types aren’t known for our organisation skills – rather the opposite in some cases.
+I hate to say it but we creative types aren’t known for our organization skills.

-So if you are creative and not naturally organised then I would recommend that the best way to manage your time is to keep it simple.
+So if you are creative and not naturally organized then I would recommend that the best way to manage your time is to keep it simple.

 KEEP IT SIMPLE – VERY, VERY SIMPLE